matteoferla/Fragmenstein/README.md

     before processing them, to disable this use `--max_tasks 0`.
 * `weights`: This is a JSON file that controls the ranking

+This will minimise the first chain only stripping waters and heterogens

 ### Specific cases
 ```bash